Mapepire-IBMi/mapepire-python/README.md

 There are three ways to configure mapepire server connection details using `mapepire-python`:

 1. Using the `DaemonServer` object
-2. passing the connection details as a dictionary
+2. Passing the connection details as a dictionary
 3. Using a config file (`.ini`) to store the connection details

 ## 1. Using the `DaemonServer` object